color-quest/websocket-server/README.md

 - Create free account on [Render.com](https://render.com/)
 - Create app and use this repo
 - Set up the new app:
-  - Specify build command
+  - Specify build command: `npm install`
-  - Specify run command
+  - Specify run command: `npm start`
-  - Deploy
+  - Deploy the app
+- Wait...
 - Enjoy!